igniteflow/codebase-python-api-client/README.md

         "CODEBASE_APIKEY": "4ofh783o4hf78o4fh4o"
     }

 You can now explore the API.
-To see the available methods, just type:
+To see the available methods:

     codebase

-To view all categories for a project and see the response in the terminal just enter:
+To view all categories for a project and see the response in the terminal:

     codebase [project] categories